KushKM/DungeonRPG/README.md

  [Daniel](https://github.com/drodr211)

 ## Project Description
-* There are a lot of video games on the market today, and with so little time to play, you don't want to spend half the time looking for what to play.
-This project will recommend video games based on what you already like.
+* Text-based RPG game with rougelite elements, where you fight through rooms to defeat monsters and earn currency to permanently upgrade your character.
-* We will be using C++ and maybe the Steam api to scrape game names, genres, and developers.
+* We will be using C++
 * The inputs will asked for through the command line interface (names, option numbers, etc.) and the outputs will be printed to the terminal using cout.
 * Features:
-  * Games will be recommended based on user input.
-  * Games can be filtered by genre, developer, year, type, solo/coop, and/or price.
-  * Games can also be filtered by more than one criteria.
-  * Games results can be sorted by rating to get the most popular results first.
-  * Search feature to see more game information.
+  * Turn-based gameplay.
+  * Fight through rooms and monsters.
+  * Increasingly difficult rooms and better rewards.
+  * Periodic boss battles.
+  * Pick a class that suits your fighting style
+  * Permanent character upgrades between runs.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: